giovannibianco1/graph-learning-application-recommendation-systems-/README.md

-# Graoh learning in recomendation systems
+# Graph learning in recommendation systems

 Excited to share another project I completed during my exchange at the University of Technology Sydney!
 This time, I focused on leveraging machine learning techniques for graph data analysis and applied them to recommendation systems across various scenarios.